johnnymadigan/stonk-machine/docs/detailed-design-doc.md

 - Username
 - Password

-Have been stored in the [ServerSettings.props](Setup/ServerSettings.props) file to allow the administrators adjust the connection details, and database details before installation and deployment.
+Have been stored in the *"ServerSettings.props"* file to allow the administrators adjust the connection details, and database details before installation and deployment.

 ### Users Table
-This table is used to store user data.
+This table stores user data.
 It has five columns:
 - Username (varchar(30), Primary Key)
 - Password (varchar(200))
 - Salt (varchar(30))